Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Evaluation

 \subsubsection{Compiler Configurations}

 Except for Apache TVM, we use intuitive default configurations for graph compilers (e.g., optimize for throughput instead of latency in OpenVINO when the evaluation criterion is throughput).
 To remain vendor-agnostic, TVM takes a fundamentally different approach to optimization than vendor-specific compilers.
 TVM can fuse arbitrary patterns and support new operations, if it can find them~\cite{tvm}.
 Vendor-specific frameworks compile fast, but are limited to pre-defined fusion patterns or operations.
-TVM’s tuning involves running many candidate kernels on the hardware or a simulator to measure performance, yielding highly optimized code, potentially matching or exceeding vendor libraries.

-The caveat is that TVM traverses an exponentially scaling search space, such that finding an \textit{optimal} computational graph for a single experiment may take weeks or months.
-Therefore, we cap the number of trials at 1500 with early stopping after 150 using the \texttt{xgb} tuner, as we empirically determined on a subset of models that increasing the number of trials beyond 1500 yields diminishing results.
-Moreover, we only apply TVM to the off-the-shelf models on the \textit{native hardware} and omit it from the block-level evaluation due to time constraints. \Cref{tab:compile_times} shows the compile times for the largest models.
-Notice that even after limiting the number of trials, the compilation time may take more than 19 hours.
-Lastly, notice that the compilation time increases with batch size only for Apache TVM.
-Unlike OpenVINO and TensorRT, the TVM search heuristic relies on real measurements for each candidate graph, where the runtime scales with the batch size.
+TVM’s tuning involves running multiple candidate kernels on hardware or a simulator to measure performance, yielding highly optimized code that can match or exceed vendor libraries.
+The caveat is that TVM traverses an exponentially scaling search space, such that finding an optimized schedule/kernel configuration for a single experiment may take weeks or months.
+Therefore, we cap the number of trials at 1500 with early stopping after 150 trials using the \texttt{xgb} tuner, as we empirically determined on a subset of models that increasing the number of trials beyond 1500 yields diminishing gains.
+Moreover, we only apply TVM to the off-the-shelf models on the \textit{native hardware} and omit it from the block-level evaluation due to time constraints.
+These compile times reflect the combinatorial growth of the search space rather than a lack of generality.
+The weaker results on hybrid designs such as ConvNeXt may stem from the difficulty of finding good schedules in a large search space, which is consistent with the compile-time figures in \Cref{tab:compile_times}.